Measurement of antiproton production from antihyperon decays in pHe collisions at $\sqrt{s_{NN}}=110$ GeV: Data sample and simulation

 \section{Data sample and simulation}

 This measurement is performed on data specifically collected for \pbar production studies in May 2016.
 Helium gas was injected when the two beams circulating in the LHC accelerator consisted of proton bunches separated by at least 1~\mus, 40 times the nominal value.
 In this configuration, spurious \pp collisions are suppressed.
 A sample of \pHe collisions with a $6.5$\tev proton-beam energy ($\sqsnn=110.5$\gev) and corresponding to an integrated luminosity of about $0.5\invnb$ was collected~\cite{LHCb-PAPER-2018-031}.
+In the proton-nucleon centre-of-mass frame, the \lhcb acceptance corresponds to central and backward rapidities $ -2.8 < y^{\ast} < 0.2$.

 Selected events are required to have a reconstructed PV within the fiducial region \mbox{$-700 < z < +100$\mm}, where the $z$ axis is along the beam direction and $z=0$\mm corresponds to the \lhcb nominal collision point in the central part of the \velo.
 The fiducial region is chosen to achieve a high efficiency for PV reconstruction in fixed-target collisions and a significant probability that antihyperon decays occur within the \velo.
 Antiproton candidates are reconstructed in the full tracking system exploiting the excellent \Lbar invariant-mass resolution and IP determination.
 The PV position is required to be compatible with the beam profile and events must have fewer than 5 tracks reconstructed in the \velo with negative pseudorapidity.
 This selection suppresses to a negligible level the background from interactions with material, decays, and particle showers produced in beam-gas collisions occurring upstream of the \velo.
 A sample of $33.7$ million reconstructed \pHe collisions satisfying these requirements is obtained from the data.